johnthehow/posdist/README.md

 # Linear-position-distribution Analysis
-This repository contains code to reproduce the results in the paper 'Emergent linguistic regularities learned by neural network language models via linear position distribution'.
+This repository contains code to reproduce the results in paper *Emergent linguistic regularities learned by neural network language models via linear position distribution*.
 It includes code for pre-processing Leipzig news corpora, quantitative and visualized analysis along with probing classifiers for linear-position-distributions.

 ## Requirements